-Between 2020 and 2022, a series of eight videos, featuring members of the Source Protection Committee, was created to promote source water protection.
-The series has received more than 20,000 views to date.
+Between 2020 and 2023, a series of 10 videos, featuring members of the Source Protection Committee, was created to promote source water protection.
+The series has received more than 35,000 views to date.

-7. Source Protection Plan Policies: Summary of Delay
+7. Source Protection Plan Policies: Summary of Delays

 Significant progress has been made on implementing all policies related to significant drinking water threats.
+In 2023, all Ausable Bayfield and Maitland Valley Source Protection Plan (SPP) policies that directly address significant drinking water threats are implemented or in progress.

-With our Region's Source Protection Plans coming into effect in April of 2015, we are in year seven of the established five-year timeline for implementation of our significant drinking water threat policies.
+With our Region's Source Protection Plans coming into effect in April of 2015, we are in year eight of the established five-year timeline for implementation of our significant drinking water threat policies.
 Due to the COVID-19 pandemic, several implementing bodies were unable to meet these timelines.
-An extension of the implementation timeline policies until December 31, 2022 was granted for completion of the remaining risk management plans.
-Several municipalities encountered delays regarding Official Plan updates and septic reinspections.
-However, steady progress has been made, despite the delays created by the pandemic.
+However, all of the required Risk Management Plans are now in place.
+Several municipalities encountered delays regarding the Official Plan updates required to conform to the SPPs.
+However, steady progress has been made, with only two remaining to complete.